jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/05/2019-05-20-vertical-slice-architecture-is-it-incompatible-with-clean-architecture.md

 Another interesting thing is in about 6:00 to 8:00 minutes in the video, when he described his **first step** in changing a complicated code into a simpler one; what he calls the **defactoring step**, where he removed the existing patterns and **hardcoded everything into the controller**:

-> In the applications I build these days I really try to have the code tell me when I need patterns through code smells and design issues, and not try to just put patterns in place just because.
+> In the applications I build these days, I really try to have the code tell me when I need patterns through code smells and design issues, and not try to just put patterns in place just because.

 I think that is a good strategy to remember when trying to understand a complicated code: code with lots of branching if/else.